 “This will be the sixth report showing that the Mark Center relocation will create intolerable traffic congestion,” said Rep. James P. Moran (D-Va.).
 “It’s a damning testament to the Army’s poor planning and the original sin of relocating a facility of this magnitude miles from Metro.”

 With fewer than half of the transfers completed in September, the Virginia Department of Transportation found that traffic flow had been reduced to minimal acceptable standards, with morning backups on the Seminary Road exit ramps off Interstate 395, a major artery that carries commuters into Alexandria and the District.

 The inspector general’s report is not the first to take issue with the Army’s calculations of the impact thousands of new drivers would have on one of the region’s most congested corridors, but coming from within the Pentagon, it may carry greater weight.

 The Army’s written response was as blistering as the report itself, challenging every finding by the inspector general and rejecting each recommendation.
-The Army said it was cooperating with state and local officials, and providing more than $20 million
+The Army said it was cooperating with state and local officials, and providing more than $20 million for traffic improvements.

 It said conducting a new traffic study — one that the inspector general said should use more “accurate, reliable” data than the Army’s last effort — would be a pointless exercise that would not “provide additional solutions to past or existing traffic issues.”